 - Ensures that you’re making the most out of every channel

 - Enables you to see all the types of content you’re posting

 It’s always been important for brands to spend just as much time talking to people on social media as they do posting out content and messages.
 Brands can do this by encouraging feedback and engagement from current customer and fans, however it’s also important to identify influencers and work with them to help target new audiences to increase social media reach.

 Using organic promotion is a great way to do this as it ensures your brand is being exposed to new relevant audiences across an influencer’s website and social media channels.
 This not only expands a brand’s social media reach to a new relevant audience, it can also help spark conversation between the brand and influencer and generates brands mentions across social media networks.

-Find out more about how social media, content marketing and organic promotion work together by visiting the Zeal Buzz section of our website.
+Find out more about how social media, content marketing and organic promotion work together by visiting the Digital PR section of our website.